STHQ/kilaueacove/README.md

 ### Software

 Since [Creative Commons recommends against applying their licenses to software](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software), my code is available under the **MIT license**.
 This includes code for running on Raspberry Pi and Arduino.
-Please see LICENSE.txt for the full license text.
+Please see [LICENSE.txt](LICENSE.txt) for the full license text, but the rough version is: do what you like with it, but please credit me if you use my code.

 ### Other Elements